 World's Best Community Chorus Over 6,000 Feet

-The mission of the Truckee Tahoe Community Chorus is to perform a wide range of quality choral works that will appeal to the diverse community members of the Truckee and North Lake Tahoe region.
-TTCC is dedicated to building, nurturing and promoting a strong choral musical arts program in the schools and within the community.
+The mission of the Truckee Tahoe Community Chorus is to perform a wide range of quality choral works that will appeal to the diverse community members of the Truckee and North Lake Tahoe region and to provide a performance outlet for our members.
+TTCC is dedicated to building, nurturing, and promoting a strong choral musical arts program within the community.

 The Chorus, originally conceived in 2002 as a project of the Sierra Mountainaires Men’s Chorus, was designed to engage adults and students in the performance of a broad spectrum of fine choral music.
 Chris Nelson (1935-2012) spearheaded the founding of the organization to incorporate the talents and desires of the Truckee Tahoe community.
 He initially enlisted the support of the Tahoe Truckee Community Foundation and Sierra College Truckee Campus, currently headed by Dean Kimberly Bateman, and both have continued to support TTCC.
 The Chorus is also supported by its Members, community businesses including Mountain Hardware, Cottonwood, Cabonas, and Plumas Bank; service organizations such as Odd Fellows and Soroptimist (assisting Youth Chorus); Squaw Valley-Alpine Meadows; Truckee Airport District; and individuals such as Ernie Grossman, Courtney Murrell, Pete Bansen, Johan Sotelo, and Doug & Wendy DeVore.